sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

     and/or ITC measures, several time/frequency parameters are required.
     To choose these values, you may enter the relevant {
     {File\|timefreq.m} } keywords and arguments in the text box.
 You may for instance enter '' 'alpha', 0.01'' for significance masking.
-See the { {File\|timefreq.m} } help message for information about time/frequency parameters to select.
+See    the [timefreq.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=timefreq.m) help message for information about

+    time/frequency parameters to select.

 -   **Final number of dimensions:** An additional checkbox at the bottom